What is threat hunting?

 Another approach is to create a hypothesis based on your research and understanding of the current cybersecurity landscape.
 For example, if you’ve recently discovered that a software program you use has a known vulnerability relevant to your operations, you might use that as the basis for your trigger.

-Endpoint detection and other digital tools are also very helpful during the investigation process.
-Using technology speeds up the investigation phase and can help you find things you may have missed while reviewing your systems manually.
+Endpoint detection and other threat hunting tools are also helpful during the investigation process.
+Using technology speeds up the investigation phase and can help you find potential threats you may have missed while reviewing your systems manually.

 The final stage in the threat-hunting process is resolution.
 During this phase, you will address any problems or concerns you identified during the investigation.
 This step also allows you to make broader changes to your cybersecurity strategy as needed.

 In this situation, the resolution phase might involve implementing new access control strategies with a least-privilege approach.
-This approach would limit the number of employees accessing your system’s sensitive data, reducing the possibility of an internal data breach.
+This approach limits the number of employees accessing your system’s sensitive data, reducing the possibility of an internal data breach.

-There are several different types of threat hunting.
-The right approach will depend on your network’s specifics and the current threats.
+Cybersecurity experts use many different types of cyber threat hunting.
+The right approach for your organization will depend on your security needs and the resources you have available.

 Structured hunting